Choirrulloh/Raspberry-surveillance-camera/README.md

 > Check your Rasbperry local access by typing your Raspberry local IP (`192.168.1.202`) in a browser on a device connected on same wifi network.

-## Internet access
+## Configure the access to your Raspberry from Internet
-I use a Huawei E5180s-22.
-Your modem can be different but the NAT configuration should be similar.
+My modem is a Huawei E5180s-22 but your modem can be different, the forwarding (NAT) configuration will be similar.
 [![Huawei E5180s-22](http://www.journaldugeek.com/wp-content/blogs.dir/1/files/2017/01/bouygues-4G-box-04.jpg)](http://www.journaldugeek.com/wp-content/blogs.dir/1/files/2017/01/bouygues-4G-box-04.jpg)

-### Configure the port forwarding (NAT) on your modem
-Go to your modem admin panel control and add a NAT to your Raspberry local IP :
+Go to your modem admin panel control and add a forwarding (NAT) to your Raspberry local IP :
 [![NAT](https://i.imgur.com/dAyRUhN.jpg)](https://i.imgur.com/dAyRUhN.jpg)

-> Check your Rasbperry public access by typing your modem public IP in a browser.
+> Check your Rasbperry public access : type your modem public IP in a browser, you should access successfully to your Raspberry.

-### Create a human friendly domain with www.noip.com to access to your Raspberry
+## Configure a human friendly domain with www.noip.com to access to your Raspberry from Internet

-The goal of this section is to use a human friendly domain to access to your Raspberry.
+### Create an account on www.noip.com
 Create a free account on https://www.noip.com/
 Create a `host`.